-- Age 60 for 'Age60 benefits'. - Age 65 for 'Age65 benefits' (although it's age 60 only for all Section A benefits).
+- Age 60 for 'Age60 benefits'. - Age 65 for 'Age65 benefits'.

 What are my choices?

 If you're leaving the RMPP because you're leaving employment or opting out of the RMPP and carrying on working, and not taking your pension, your choices are: